-Referred to in paragraph 13 of the Independent Auditors' Report of even date to the members of Parry Sugars Refinery India Private Limited on the Ind AS financial statements as of and for the year ended March 31, 2022 Page 4 of 4
+Referred to in paragraph 13 of the Independent Auditors' Report of even date to the members of Parry Sugars Refinery India Private Limited on the Financial Statements as of and for the year ended March 31, 2023 Page 4 of 5

-- (d) Based on the information and explanations provided by the management of the Company, the Group has 2 CICs as part of the Group.
+- xiii.
+The Company has entered into transactions with related parties in compliance with the provisions of Sections 177 and 188 of the Act.
+The details of such related party transactions have been disclosed in the financial statements as required under Indian Accounting Standard 24 "Related Party Disclosures" specified under Section 133 of the Act. - xiv. (a)In our opinion and according to the information and explanation given to us, the Company has an internal audit system commensurate with the size and nature of its business. - (b) The reports of the Internal Auditor for the period under audit have been considered by us. - xv.
+The Company has not entered into any non-cash transactions with its directors or persons connected with him.
+Accordingly, the reporting on compliance with the provisions of Section 192 of the Act under clause 3(xv) of the Order is not applicable to the Company. - xvi. (a) The Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
+Accordingly, the reporting under clause 3(xvi)(a) of the Order is not applicable to the Company. - (b) The Company has not conducted non-banking financial or housing finance activities during the year.
+Accordingly, the reporting under clause 3(xvi)(b) of the Order is not applicable to the Company. - (c) The Company is not a Core Investment Company (CIC) as defined in the regulations made by the Reserve Bank of India.
+Accordingly, the reporting under clause 3(xvi)(c) of the Order is not applicable to the Company. - (d) Based on the information and explanations provided by the management of the Company, the Group has 2 CICs as part of the Group.
 We have not, however, separately evaluated whether the information provided by the management is accurate and complete. - xvii.
-The Company has not incurred any cash losses in the financial year and had incurred cash losses of Rs.
-18,523.04 Lakhs in the immediately preceding financial year. - xviii.
-There has been no resignation of the statutory auditors during the year and accordingly, the reporting under Clause 3(xviii) is not applicable. - xix.
-According to the information and explanations given to us and on the basis of the financial ratios (Also refer note 41 to the Ind AS financial statements), ageing and expected dates of realisation of financial assets and payment of financial liabilities, other information accompanying the Ind AS financial statements, our knowledge of the Board of Directors and management plans and based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report that the Company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
+The Company has incurred cash losses of Rs.19,010.42 lakhs in the financial year and had not incurred cash losses in the immediately preceding financial year. - xviii.
+There has been no resignation of the statutory auditors during the year and accordingly the reporting under clause 3 (xviii) is not applicable. - According to the information and explanations given to us and on the basis of the financial ratios (Also refer Note 40 to the financial statements), ageing and expected dates of realisation of financial assets and payment of financial liabilities, other information accompanying the financial statements, our knowledge of the Board of Directors and management plans and based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report that Company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
 We, however, state that this is not an assurance as to the future viability of the Company.
-We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date will get discharged by the Company as and when they fall due. - xx.
-As at balance sheet date, the Company does not have any amount remaining unspent under Section 135(5) of the Act.
-Accordingly, reporting under clause 3(xx) of the Order is not applicable. - xxi.
-The reporting under Clause 3(xxi) of the Order is not applicable in respect of audit of standalone financial statements.
-Accordingly, no comment in respect of the said clause has been included in this report.
+We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date will get discharged by the Company as and when they fall due.